Eleven Blue Men: Plot summary

 They ask the cook how he made the oatmeal that morning and he explains how he uses dry cereal, water and a handful of salt.
 The cereal is a generic brand and the water is municipal; these are ruled out as sources of the poison, as more people would be sick if this were the case.
 That leaves the salt.

 On the same shelf as the can of salt is another can full of white grains.
 The doctors ask the chef what this is; he responds that this is saltpetre, used to preserve meats.
 Its main component is sodium nitrate.
 The chef also mentions that once, he accidentally refilled the salt can with saltpetre, before realising his mistake and replacing the saltpetre with the real salt.

 After testing the saltpetre, they find that instead of sodium nitrate, the can contains sodium nitrite.
 This minor difference is almost unnoticeable, as they both look and taste just like table salt.
 Both are used to preserve meat, but the levels present in food are closely monitored.
 However, sodium nitrite is extremely toxic.

 The can of salt in the kitchen still contained some grains of the sodium nitrite when the chef refilled it with salt.
 This in itself was not enough to poison the men; otherwise many other men would have gotten sick that day.
 The men must have received a second dose from somewhere.
 The doctors realise that some people like to put salt on their oatmeal.
 The extra sodium nitrite in the salt in a table saltcellar could provide this.
 They test the saltcellars and find one that contains sodium nitrite.
 If all the men had used this saltcellar, this could be the cause of their poisoning.
 Even so, they would have to have consumed a full spoon full of salt, more than any person usually would.

 Unfortunately, the men have all left the hospital by the time the doctors get back to confirm their hypothesis, and it is left uncertain how they got poisoned.
-However, the doctors hypothesize that since the men were all heavy drinkers and heavy drinkers often have low levels of salt in their blood, these men may have added developed a strong craving for salt, leading them to consume enough enough from the nitrite-filled shaker to make a fatal dose.
+However, the doctors hypothesize that since the men were all heavy drinkers and heavy drinkers often have low levels of salt in their blood, these men may have developed a strong craving for salt, leading them to consume enough from the nitrite-filled shaker to make a fatal dose.